alkihis/twitter-api-v2-user-oauth2-flow-example/README.md

-# twitter-api-v2-user-oauth-example
+# twitter-api-v2-user2-oauth-example

-This project shows you how to make a simple 3-legged OAuth flow, with both PIN code and callback support.
+This project shows you how to make a simple 3-legged OAuth2 user flow (BETA).

 ## Requirements